Victornovikov/marl-interfere/reamdme.md

 Shared (for push it shouldn't be shared?)
 1. trainer calls runner and passes the config.
 2. base runner initiates replay buffer by calling SharedReplayBuffer from utils

+# issues
+1. wrong size of the tensor when initializing replay buffer in the warm up.
+Got fixed by explicitly stating share_policy flag.

+# Todos
+1. Learn how to render
+2. Learn how to store model
+3. Learn how to control using trained model